-INCLUDING RARE DISEASES IN UNIVERSAL HEALTH COVERAGE TO LEAVE NO ONE BEHIND

-Universal Health Coverage (UHC) is a safeguard of equity and people living with a rare disease need to be included in national strategies for UHC and essential health service packages.
-UHC ensures all people everywhere, can access the quality essential health services they need without being exposed to financial hardship.
+INCLUDING RARE DISEASES IN UNIVER-SAL HEALTH COVERAGE TO LEAVE NO ONE BEHIND essential health service packages.
+UHC ensures all people, everywhere, can access the quality essential health services they need without being exposed to financial hardship.
 UHC includes three dimensions of coverage: in terms of population, services and proportion of costs covered.